LibraryCarpentry/lc-python-intro/episodes/looping-data-sets.md

 ## Use a `for` loop to process files given a list of their names.

 If you recall from episode 06, the `pd.read_csv()` method takes a text string referencing a filename as an argument.
-If we have a list of strings that point to our filenames, we can loop through the list to read in each CSV file as a dataframe.
-Let's print out the maximum values from the 'ytd' (year to date) column for each dataframe.
+If we have a list of strings that point to our filenames, we can loop through the list to read in each CSV file as a DataFrame.
+Let's print out the maximum values from the 'ytd' (year to date) column for each DataFrame.

 ```python
 for filename in ['data/2011_circ.csv', 'data/2012_circ.csv']: